jameskokoska/Cashew/README.md

 - Easy Editing: Long-press and swipe to select multiple budgets, edit accordingly as needed or delete multiple at once.

 ### Financial Flexibility
-- Multiple Currencies and Wallets: Manage finances across different currencies and wallets with up-to-date conversion rates for accurate calculations and effortless currency conversions.
-The interface shows the original amount added and the converted amount to the selected wallet.
+- Multiple Currencies and Accounts: Manage finances across different currencies and accounts with up-to-date conversion rates for accurate calculations and effortless currency conversions.
+The interface shows the original amount added and the converted amount to the selected account.
-- Switch Wallets and Currencies with Ease: On the homepage, easily select a different wallet and currency and everything will be converted automatically in an instant.
+- Switch Accounts and Currencies with Ease: On the homepage, easily select a different account and currency and everything will be converted automatically in an instant.

 ### Enhanced Security and Accessibility
 - Biometric Lock: Secure budget data using biometric authentication, adding an extra layer of privacy.